Marriott posts surprise profit on cost cuts, improved bookings

-(Reuters) - Hotel operator Marriott International Inc MAR.O on Friday reported a surprise third-quarter profit, helped by cost cuts and an improvement in bookings following the easing of coronavirus-led lockdowns.
+(Reuters) - Marriott International Inc MAR.O on Friday reported a surprise third-quarter profit, helped by cost cuts and a near doubling of occupancy rates in its North American hotels from the previous quarter as leisure travel rebounded on easing COVID-19 curbs.

 While international travel continues to be affected because of border restrictions in many countries, travel within nations has picked up and resulted in a recovery in occupancy rates for hotel chains.

-Excluding items, Marriott earned 6 cents per share, while analysts expected a loss of 8 cents per share, according to IBES data from Refinitiv.
+Excluding items, Marriott earned 6 cents per share, beating analysts’ expectation for a loss of 8 cents per share, according to IBES data from Refinitiv.

 Reporting by Ashwini Raj and Ankit Ajmera in Bengaluru; Editing by Ramakrishnan M.